HangfireIO/Hangfire.InMemory/README.md

 ## Installation

-[Hangfire.InMemory](https://www.nuget.org/packages/Hangfire.InMemory/) is available on NuGet so you can install it as usual using your favorite package manager.
+[Hangfire.InMemory](https://www.nuget.org/packages/Hangfire.InMemory/) is available on NuGet so we can install it as usual using your favorite package manager.
 Here is how `*.csproj` file look like when the package is installed to use the latest `0.X` version.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">